 The Registrar of Record may not deny a transfer request solely because it believes that the Gaining Registrar has not received the confirmation set forth above.

 A transfer must not be allowed to proceed if no confirmation is received by the Gaining Registrar.
+The presumption in all cases will be that the Gaining Registrar has received and authenticated the transfer request made by a Transfer Contact.

+2.1.4 The FOA labeled "Initial Authorization for Registrar Transfer" shall expire under the following circumstances:

+a. a period of sixty (60) days has passed since the FOA was issued by the Gaining Registrar, unless the Gaining Registrar allows automatic renewal of the FOA and the Registered Name Holder has expressly opted in to the automatic renewal;

+b. the domain name expires before the inter-registrar transfer is completed;

+c. the Registered Name Holder initiates a Change of Registrant request before the inter-registrar transfer is completed.

+c. the inter-registrar transfer is completed.

+If the FOA expires pursuant to one of the aforementioned circumstances described in 2.1.4(a) – 2.1.4(c), in order to proceed with the transfer, the Gaining Registrar must re-authorize the transfer request via a new FOA.

-The presumption in all cases will be that the Gaining Registrar has received and authenticated the transfer request made by a Transfer Contact.2.2 Request, by the transmission of a "transfer" command as specified in the Registrar Tool Kit, that the Registry Operator database be changed to reflect the new Registrar.
+2.2 Request, by the transmission of a "transfer" command as specified in the Registrar Tool Kit, that the Registry Operator database be changed to reflect the new Registrar.

 2.2.1 Transmission of a "transfer" command constitutes a representation on the part of the Gaining Registrar that the requisite authorization has been obtained from the Transfer Contact listed in the authoritative Whois database.